typedcsslab/typedcssx/readme.md

 ## Why TypedCSSX ?

-TypedCSSX allows you to write CSS as TypeScript, making your styles type safe and maintainable
-and integrated with your development environment.
-With features like static CSS generation
+TypedCSSX allows you to write CSS as TypeScript, making your styles type safe and maintainable and integrated with your development environment.
+With features like static CSS generation.
 Theoretical perfect performance while keeping your CSS code clean and scalable.

 ## Documentation